-- How the parts of a message, such as text and attachments, are combined into the message.
+- How different parts of a message, such as text and attachments, are combined into the message.

 - The way in which each part of the message is specified.

-- The way the items are encoded for transmission so that even software that was designed to work only with ASCII text can process the message.
+- The way different items are encoded for transmission so that even software that was designed to work only with ASCII text can process the message.

-MIME types are not just for use with e-mail; they were adopted by Web servers as a way to tell Web browsers what type of material was being sent to them so that they could cope with that kind of file correctly.
+Now MIME types are not just for use with e-mail; they have been adopted by Web servers as a way to tell Web browsers what type of material was being sent to them so that they can cope with that kind of messages correctly.

 MIME content types consist of two parts:

-This chapter is organized by the main types:
+This chapter is organized for the main types:

 For example, the text main type contains types of plain text files, such as: